 - Most of the restaurants won't accept a card as payment method, which is quite stupid since there aren't too many cash machines in the island.

-- Additionally, a beetle decided to die in the night.
+- Additionally, a cockroach decided to die in the night.
 I woke up believing it was a mouse trying to eat my shoes or something, but was too scared of turning on the light and seeing the show.
-I decided to wake up mr.doob as well, just to realise it was just a beetle upsidedown and scratching its feet against the wall like in a stupid last will.
+It was funny to find out it was just a cockroach upsidedown and scratching its feet against the wall like in a stupid last will.

 - Figtrees are used intelligently.
 The farmers extend the branches of the figtrees to grow widely and then create more shadowy areas in that extremely dry and hot weather.
-Then they use those shades for keeping the sheeps during the days so they don't die of a sunstroke.
+Then they use those shades for keeping the sheep under the shade during the day so they don't die of a sunstroke.

 - Another common species in the fauna is the Italianum Tomadore Proffesional di Sole.
-These beach animals invade the island and as a result everybody addressed at ourselves in italian first, assuming we were italians as well.
-Their most common habitat is the sea shore, where they can stay for hours, rotating slowly like chicken in an oven, so that they get an absolutely perfect tanning.
+These beach animals invade the island and as a result everybody addressed us in Italian first, assuming we were Italians as well.
+Their most common habitat is the sea shore, where they can stay for hours, rotating slowly like chicken in an oven, so that they get an absolutely perfect tan.
 They also have a camera with them at every moment and record smooth slow-motion travellings of themselves.
 Although they rarely do nudism, they use to wear a thong only (men as well), which is quite ridiculous.
 And they are even louder than us spaniards!

 Although the island is mainly flat, there are two points which are not.
 One is the port in El Pilar road.
 Think of some five kilometers of horrible neverending uphill curves (for going) and suicide downhill curves (for coming back).
 Specially super-exciting at night.
 Nothing compares that omfg-this-is-dangerous-i-am-going-to-die-in-a-curve sensation.